 For a loan where the principal is payable in installments, interest per installment period shall be calculated based on the outstanding balance of the loan at the beginning of each installment period.

-Towards this end, all loan-related documents shall show repayment schedules in a manner consistent with this provision.
+Towards this end, all loan-related documents shall show repayment schedules credit card agreement found elsewhere on documents shall show repayment schedules in a manner consistent with this provision.
 Marketing materials and presentations shall likewise be consistent with this provision.
 (As amended by Circular No. 754 dated 17 April 2012)

-N Regulations Manual of Regulations for Non-Bank Financial Institutions Page 30 ß 4301N.7 (2011 - 4301N.6)Finance charges.
+ß 4301N.7 (2011 - 4301N.6)Finance charges.
 The amount of finance charges in connection with any credit card transaction charged to the cardholder includes interest, fees, service charges, discounts, and such other charges incident to the extension of credit.